solrudev/Ackpine/docs/getting_started.md

 === "Kotlin"

     When using `ackpine-ktx` artifact and calling `Session.await()`, the listener will be automatically detached when parent coroutine scope is cancelled.
 So if you're calling `await()` inside of a `viewModelScope` or `lifecycleScope`, it should be fine.
+Note that cancelling `await()` also cancels the session, this is done to respect coroutines' structured concurrency.

 === "Java"